 Do your research

-The application process for the Cass Full-time MBA programme is extremely competitive.
+The application process for the Bayes Business School Full-time MBA programme is extremely competitive.
 To get the best out of your application it’s important that you reflect on why you want to do the MBA and what you want to achieve in your career.
-In addition, you should also research the school and the programme, not only to see if Cass is a good fit for you, but because this can also help you in the latter parts of the process.
+In addition, you should also research the school and the programme, not only to see if Bayes is a good fit for you, but because this can also help you in the latter parts of the process.

 Engage with the MBA team